-All area that are badly damaged needs to be rehabilitated as soon as possible or as required, the rest of the area will be rehabilitation during the completion of the construction phase before commissioning.
+All area that are badly damaged needs to be rehabilitated as soon as possible or as required, the rest of the area will be rehabilitation during the completion earth work contract and the rest of the area will be rehabilitated at the end of the construction phase before commissioning.
 Alien species that might have been introduced during construction phase must be monitored, controlled and removed.